 The easiest way to begin to have empathy for others is to begin cultivating empathy for ourselves.
 We can learn more about our own needs.
 Do we know WHY we do things for others?
 Is it for them, or do we need attention, appreciation, fear losing them or wish to escape the “not good enough” feeling?
 These are selfish reasons that do not take into account what the recipient of our actions actually needs, wants or feels.
 If we need more attention from others, we can get exponentially more attention by becoming empathetic and applying that knowledge.
 Who wouldn’t want to be around us and grateful for us if we understand them and know how to give them what they want?

 We can begin by empathizing with our own need for attention, and give that need the respect and attention that IT DESERVES.
 We can begin by giving ourselves the attention we seek and quit putting that burden on others.
 This alone will make us lighter and more enjoyable to be with.
 We can also do more things that we are proud of, so we can notice ourselves as good and worthy people who deserve attention.
-We can reward ourselves with healthy choices that promote our goals and dreams.
+Rewarding ourselves with healthy choices that promote our goals and dreams.
 We can notice when we feel tired, stressed, hungry or have to go to the loo, and take care of ourselves immediately—the way we would care for our dearest love or child.
 We just need to begin.

 So how do we become more empathetic?

-1) Instead of criticizing others for being unappreciative of us, we can BECOME CURIOUS about the inner-workings of ourselves and others, and learn WHY we think, feel and do as we do.
+1) Instead of criticizing others for being unappreciative of us, we can BECOME CURIOUS about the inner-workings of ourselves and others.
+And learn WHY we think, feel and do as we do.
 Although this can be challenging, it is most certainly possible, and the second-most rewarding thing I have ever done, aside from seeking God.
 To become curious, we need to choose to want to invest our energy and learn.
 This requires dropping any:

 a. fear we may have of knowing the answer